pierrepnguyen/itc134-bio/README.md

 # itc134-bio
-Repo to write biographical information
+A repo to place potential biographical information.